 A thirty-six year follow-up study in 2000 non-smoking Japanese-American men also supports the proposal that CR can extend life span.
 It showed that caloric intake that was 15% less than the average extended life span (Willcox et al. 2004).
 The Comprehensive Assessment of Long-term Effects of Reducing Intake of Energy (CALERIE) is a longitudinal study conducted in humans to determine whether CR data aligns with reduced health-related consequences of aging.
 Phase I of CALERIE revealed that humans with 25% less caloric in takeover a 6-month period had reduced levels of LDL, substantial weight loss in subjects, and fewer DNA damages caused by oxidative stress.
 All of these factors, when elevated, have been linked to the development of cardiovascular disease and other age-related diseases (Das et al. 2007).

 These studies align with data that show a correlation between obesity and premature death.
 Dietary habits that involve excess caloric intake are associated with shorter life span whereas individuals that have moderate eating habits live longer (Stanfel et al. 2009).
 All living organisms are comprised of a single or multiple cells.
 The processes undergone by individual cells will ultimately affect the organism as a whole.
-If these processes cause a decline in cell fecundity, this can lead to detrimental consequences in to the entire organisms .
+If these processes cause a decline in cell fecundity, this can lead to detrimental consequences in to the entire organisms (source??)

 The free radical theory of aging is an accepted mechanistic explanation for aging in eukaryotic organisms (Harman 1956).
 This theory suggests that biological systems age because free radicals react with macromolecules and disturb key pathways that are vital to maintaining the overall functional and genomic integrity of cells (Yu et al. 2012).